robswc/nadocast-ui/README.md

 Nadocast-ui is an unofficial supplemental interface for viewing forecasts published/created by nadocast.
 Features include an interactive choropleth map and ability to "scrub" through predictions.
 It is written mostly in python, using the [Dash Plotly framework](https://dash.plotly.com/) for maps and charting.

+Anyone can run nadocast-ui locally or on their own server!
+I currently have a hosted version running at: [https://nadocast-ui.robswc.me/](https://nadocast-ui.robswc.me/)